jdwieland8282/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 Prescribed use of the TCF may support compliance with the GDPR, but the real benefit to the digital advertising ecosystem is a safer Internet for consumers, and more reliable data for brands and publishers.
 As adoption of the TCF increases, compliance becomes more scalable and data becomes more meaningful.

 To participate in the use of the TCF, vendors must make a public attestation of compliance with the [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/) for using it.
 To have transparency and consent established and signaled status for your online services stored in a global database, apply to be added to the [GVL](#the-global-vendor-list).
 To play a role in creating a TC String for signaling status on transparency and user consent, sign up with IAB Europe to become a CMP.
 CMPs must follow technical standards provided in this document for creating TC Strings in compliance with TCF [Policies](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
 They must also follow technical standards guidance for using the CMP API specified in this document to receive and process information provided in a TC String.

+### TCF Canada (:loudspeaker:)

+This specification is also used by TCF Canada.
+As described above, the original TCF was designed to support compliance of the GDPR in Europe.
+As such, when reading the specification from a TCF Canada perspective, please consider the following:

+*  References to the GDPR should be ignored
+*  References to "consent" should be read as "express consent"
+*  References to "legitimate interest" should be read as "implied consent"
+*  References to "special feature opt ins" should be read as "special feature express consent"
+*  References to a "Right to Object" should be read as a user exercising an "Objection"

+The adoption of this specification is virtually identical for TCF Canada - look out for differences in this document, which are highlighted using the 📢 icon.

 ### Audience